chinapedia/wikipedia.abstract.en/Page/Native_Americans_in_the_United_States.md

 African and Native Americans have interacted for centuries.
 The earliest record of Native American and African contact occurred in April 1502, when Spanish colonists transported the first Africans to Hispaniola to serve as slaves.[352]

-Buffalo_soldiers1.jpgs, 1890.
+s, 1890.
 The nickname was given to the "Black Cavalry" by the Native American tribes they fought.]]
 Sometimes Native Americans resented the presence of African Americans.[353]
 The "Catawaba tribe in 1752 showed great anger and bitter resentment when an African American came among them as a trader".[354]
 To gain favor with Europeans, the Cherokee exhibited the strongest color prejudice of all Native Americans.[355]
 Because of European fears of a unified revolt of Native Americans and African Americans, the colonists tried to encourage hostility between the ethnic groups: "Whites sought to convince Native Americans that African Americans worked against their best interests."[356]
 In 1751, South Carolina law stated:

 In addition, in 1758 the governor of South Carolina James Glen wrote: